FAQ: Chorionic Villus Sampling (CVS)

-Doctors, nurses and other members of the health care team at the UCSF Prenatal Diagnostic Center bring a wealth of expertise and experience, having performed more than 17,000 chorionic villus sampling procedures over the past 25 years.
+The doctors, nurses and other members of the UCSF Prenatal Diagnostic Center bring a wealth of expertise and experience to your care.
+They have performed more than 17,000 CVS procedures over the past 25 years.

-First you’ll meet with a genetic counselor who will assess your pregnancy history and family history, explain options for prenatal screening and testing, and answer any questions or concerns you have.
+First you’ll meet with a genetic counselor, who will assess your pregnancy history and family history, explain options for prenatal screening and testing, and answer any questions or concerns you have.
 This appointment takes about two hours and can happen in person at the UCSF Prenatal Diagnostic Center or in a video visit.

-Then, you will have an ultrasound to assess the location of the placenta and the term of the pregnancy.
-The CVS procedure is done under ultrasound guidance and takes about 10 minutes.
-It involves removing a tiny piece of tissue from the placenta.
-The tissue is obtained either by inserting a needle across the abdomen or with a catheter inserted through the cervix.
-Most women don’t find the procedure painful, but there may be some cramping or minor discomfort.
+Then you’ll have an ultrasound to assess the location of the placenta and the gestational age of the pregnancy.
+The CVS procedure is performed under ultrasound guidance and takes about 10 minutes.
+It involves removing a tiny piece of tissue from the placenta, either by inserting a needle through the abdomen or inserting a catheter (a thin, flexible tube) through the cervix.
+Most patients don’t find the procedure painful, but some experience cramping or other minor discomfort.

 There is a small risk of miscarriage as a result of CVS.
-The miscarriage rate for procedures performed at UCSF Medical Center is about 1 in 350.
+It is approximately 1 in 450.

-Most insurance plans cover CVS and other prenatal tests, especially for women over 35 years of age.
-You may need a referral from your primary care doctor or an authorization from your health plan to ensure insurance coverage.
-Our office staff is available to assist you with insurance questions.
+Most insurance plans cover CVS and other prenatal tests, especially if you're 35 or older.
+You may need a referral from your primary care doctor or an authorization from your health plan to ensure coverage.
+Our office staff is available to help with insurance questions.

 UCSF Health medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your provider.